What's in this article?

 Client reviews and testimonials

-In our digital world, trust is incredibly important, because we’ve all been scammed before, and are likely hesitant about messaging companies we may not be familiar with.
+In our digital world, trust is incredibly important because we’ve all been scammed and are likely hesitant about messaging companies we may not be familiar with.

-By adding client reviews and testimonials to your mortgage website, you will increase your credibility, leading to higher trust levels and ultimately increasing conversion rates.
+Adding client reviews and testimonials to your mortgage website will increase your credibility, leading to higher trust levels and ultimately increasing conversion rates.

-If you want to see a website that highlights customer reviews well, look at Homefinity’s website to see how they’re using social proof to their advantage.
+If you want to see a website that highlights customer reviews well, look at Homefinity’s website to see how it uses social proof to its advantage.

 Live chat and support